Mental Health

 That study covered everything from rock climbing to music to chess, not word games specifically.
 But the principle holds.
 Flow is flow.
 And word games are one of the most accessible ways to get there.
 You don't need special equipment, a partner, or even to put on pants.

-JMIR Serious Games (2022) examined 27 studies on puzzle and word games as cognitive interventions.
+A 2022 systematic review in JMIR Serious Games examined 27 studies on puzzle and word games as cognitive interventions.
 Structured word-game play was associated with reduced self-reported anxiety in 19 of the 27 studies.
 The effect sizes ranged from small to moderate, which in psychology-speak means "it's real, but don't throw away your medication."

-The mechanism is the interesting part.
+The mechanism is interesting.
 Word games don't directly reduce cortisol or serotonin levels.
 They work through several indirect pathways:

 Cognitive displacement: Your working memory has limited capacity.
 When it's occupied with word-finding, there's literally less room for anxious thoughts.
 This isn't avoidance.
 It's competitive exclusion.